deathworlders/online/content/books/deathworlders/chapter-70-death-eye-pt1.md

 Outside the bridge’s portside window, the planet Cimbrean-V and the small crawling lights of traffic around Armstrong immediately vanished.
 There was no blur of acceleration, no sense of them lurching away.
 The ship achieved a thousand times the speed of light in less than a second, *far* too sharp an acceleration for anything biological to react to.

-Wild grunted slightly. “...Y’know, I’ve travelled FTL before, but I never actually got to look out a window,” he said.
+Wilde grunted slightly. “...Y’know, I’ve travelled FTL before, but I never actually got to look out a window,” he said.
 “It’s a bit anticlimactic, isn’t it?”

 “One *does* feel as though the occasion deserves a swirl of lights or a visible distortion or something,” Urgug agreed.
 “Alas, reality is often boring.”

 “Yeah, but our Gaoian isn’t.”
-Wild reached out and gave Bruuk a hefty, aggressively friendly clap on the shoulder.
+Wilde reached out and gave Bruuk a hefty, aggressively friendly clap on the shoulder.
 “Tell you what.
 Why don’t you come have a look at what I’m building down in Hold Four?
 I think you’ll enjoy it.
 More interesting than watching the sky do nothing, at least.”

 Bruuk tried not to sigh.
-Wild reminded him of some of his workhouse-mates back on Gao.
+Wilde reminded him of some of his workhouse-mates back on Gao.
 Perpetually eager to Make Friends, or to get up and Do.
 His energy was more…*mature* than theirs, but still fundamentally the same.
 For a moment he considered turning the offer down to see if he got the same disappointed cub reaction, or maybe a small friendly tussle until he yielded…

-But no. He could tell just by sniffing that Wild would simply shrug and affably leave him alone.
+But no. He could tell just by sniffing that Wilde would simply shrug and affably leave him alone.
 And besides, the Human was right: space travel was *dull* unless one had something to do, which right now Bruuk did not.

 “Why not?” he agreed.
 Maybe his new crewmate wasn’t so bad after all.